 Why: 600 Calories per Hour

 Snowshoeing is an easy entrance sport and great for visitors.
 The learning curve is low, and gear needs fairly simple.
 You probably already brought the clothing and boots needed on vacation, now just rent some snowshoes from Annie at the Breckenridge Nordic Center.
-They’ll get you suited up and sent out on well marked trails around Cucumber Gulch.
+They’ll get you suited up and sent out on well-marked trails around Cucumber Gulch.
 Keep your eyes open, as moose sightings are common in the area.

-With an incredible frontside view of Breckenridge Resort, looking over Cucumber Gulch, snowshoeing at Breck Nordic is easy and great for big groups.
+With an incredible frontside view of Breckenridge Resort and looking over Cucumber Gulch, snowshoeing at Breck Nordic is easy and great for big groups.
 Just follow the trails for an hour, and you’ll get an awesome workout and take in lots of fresh air.
 For the more adventurous, maybe check out the hike to Mohawk Lakes and see Mother Nature in her uncrowded glory.

 The combination of up to 600 calories burned per hour, no fuss gear needs, and sights per hour witnessed, it’s no wonder snowshoeing has become an enjoyable fitness trend.
 It’s great for the whole family.